Mar 18 2009

 What is Omega-3 Fatty Acid?

-Omega-3 fatty acid (Alpha-linolenic acid) is an essential fatty acid that plays an important role in brain function and may aid in the prevention of cardiovascular disease.
+Omega-3 fatty acid (Alpha-linolenic acid) is an essential fatty acid that plays an important role in brain function and may help you fight against cardiovascular disease [1].
 The American Heart Association recommends a diet in which fatty fish, like salmon, herring, sardines and tuna are consumed at least twice a week.

 Health Benefits of Omega-3 Fatty Acid

-Research on the health benefits of omega-3 fatty acid have shown that it may be useful for supporting the following conditions.
+Research on the health benefits of omega-3 fatty acid have shown that it may be useful for supporting the following:

 • Asthma [1]